cgwire/gazu/README.rst

     pip install gazu

 The client requires a few extra configuration before being used.
-It needs to know where is located the API server:
+It needs to know where is located the API server and to log in:

 .. code:: python

     import gazu

     gazu.client.set_host("https://zou-server-url")
+    gazu.client.log_in("user@yourdomain.com", "password")

 Let's finish with an example.
 Fetch all the open projects: